*This post may contain affiliate links. Please see my disclosure for more details!*

 Mini cheesecakes can be so fun and like I say, something all the family can get involved with too!
 Lemon is a perfect flavour for a cheesecake as its nice and light but also full of zesty flavour!
 The combination of cheesecake, lemon and then whipped cream – HEAVEN!

-I decided that with this recipe, I would use a simple cheesecake recipe (a plain one) so that I could use some of my Homemade Lemon Curd!
-I adore lemon curd as its delicious, and Homemade Lemon Curd is even better – however, shop bought can be just as good.
-I feel like it makes the cheesecakes look a little better as it creates the different textures, but gives the bursts of colour!
-Also, I thought this would make it a little different to other lemon cheesecake recipes out there!
+I decided that with this recipe, I would use a simple cheesecake recipe so that I could use some of my homemade lemon curd!
+I adore lemon curd as it is delicious, and homemade lemon curd is even better – however, shop bought can be just as good.
+I feel like it makes the cheesecakes look a little better as it creates the different textures, but gives the bursts of colour.

 Print Pin Rate